lnshi/node-cayley/README.md

 * Parameters
   * data
-    * Array of JSON objects
+    * Array of JSON objects.
     * You need to modify each of your object to add the below two fields:
       * primaryKey: `required`, which will be the **Subject** in the N-quads data.
-        * You need to define a way to generate the consistent `primaryKey` for same data, the same `primaryKey` is required when you try to delete this N-quads entry.
+        * You need to define a way to generate the consistent primaryKey` for same data, the exactly same `primaryKey` is required when you try to delete this N-quads entry.
       * label: `optional`, which is for organizing the graph into multiple subgraph.
   * callback
     * Has the below form: